hazeez/datasciencia/content/blog/2020-07-25-data-science-opportunities-research.md

 #### Which platform out of the two - Indeed / Naukri is the best for Beginners?

 The word **best** is subjective.
+According to me, a site that helps in finding jobs quickly and easily without having to look around for important information is best.
 Naukri and Indeed had almost the same number of job postings - **61** and **57** postings over the past 30 days.
-With Naukri, the job search was mostly board - search multiple job titles like Data Scientist, Data Analyst, etc. at once, and you can select various cities in one single go.
-With indeed.com, the best I could find out is to choose one city or a single job title.
+With Naukri, the job search was mostly broad - search multiple job titles like Data Scientist, Data Analyst, etc. at once, and you can select various cities in one single go.
+With Indeed, the best I could find is to choose one city or a single job title.
 I found it constraining.
+Definitely, not the best experience with Indeed.

-I also felt that indeed.com lists the job in an unstructured manner.
+I also felt that Indeed lists the job in an unstructured manner.
 Naukri had a dedicated job location, min salary, max salary, part-time/full-time information separated from the rest of the job description.
-In indeed.com, it was all over the place, making it tough for finding information quickly.
+In Indeed, it was all over the place, making it tough for finding information quickly.

 **Beware!
 I found less than 10% of the job posting that are duplicates - both posted in Naukri and Indeed.** It means that when you are applying for jobs, post in both the sites.

-Also, I didn't do a job search on Linked-in, which is also another excellent resource for the job hunt.
+I didn't do a job search on Linked-in, which is another excellent resource for the job hunt.
 There might be other sites that you may need to explore.

 #### Is a math background mandatory (formal education) for the Data Science positions posted?

-Almost all the positions posted required adequate familiarity with strong skills in Statistics, probability, and other quantitative methods.
+Almost all the positions posted requires adequate familiarity in math with strong skills in Statistics, probability, and other quantitative methods.
 Still, only **11%** of the job openings are very specific about exceptional math skills being mandatory.
 Otherwise, if you are a self-learner in data science or have a decent math skill, you should still get a job.

 #### What keywords are the best to search for Data Scientist positions?